bazad/ida_kernelcache/README.md

 [Analyzing the iOS 12 kernelcache's tagged pointers]: https://bazad.github.io/2018/06/ios-12-kernelcache-tagged-pointers/

+If you just want to untag the pointers in the kernelcache without performing any additional processing, run `kc.tagged_pointers.untag_pointers()`.

 ## A note on generalizing

 Some of this functionality likely applies more broadly than just to Apple kernelcaches (for